Kevin-Lam1013/LOG8415-Project/part1/benchmark-test/stand-alone-benchmark.md

 # Benchmark test in the Stand-alone

+**Make sure to always do the prepare, run and cleanup command in that order to properly run the tests**

 ## oltp_read_write
 ```
 sudo sysbench /usr/share/sysbench/oltp_read_write.lua --mysql-user=root --mysql-password='root' --mysql-db=sakila --threads=6 --db-driver=mysql --tables=18 --table-size=10000 prepare